 - A cardiac pacemaker or cardiac defibrillator, small devices placed inside the chest or abdomen, may be used to bring the heart back into normal rhythm.
 These devices allow patients to live active lives with the freedom of not being tied to a large machine.
 Data from these devices can now be transmitted wirelessly from patients' homes.

 - Cardiac ablation is a minimally invasive, outpatient procedure.
 A physician uses a catheter through a vein or artery in the leg to reach the heart and correct the tissue in the area of the heart that is not performing properly.
-Electrophysiologists at Rush were the first in Chicago to do cardiac ablation using the Sensei Robotic Catheter, a system that enables them to treat abnormal heart rhythms with greater precision.
+Electrophysiologists at Rush were among the first in Illinois to perform ablation using the HeartLight Endoscopic Ablation System, which allows them to see inside a beating heart while delivering laser energy during ablation.
+This enhanced visualization means surgeons can more accurately pinpoint and apply laser heat to the precise area where the extra electrical signals are being produced.
+Ultimately this advantage may reduce the likelihood that a patient will need a repeat ablation procedure.

 - Mini-Maze surgery is a minimally invasive procedure that can potentially cure atrial fibrillation.
 Through tiny incisions, surgeons create scar tissue that allows the heart to resume beating normally.